 Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in non-payment of funds to the Group.
-The maximum credit risk exposure at 31 December 2014 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totals EUR 446.6 (2013: 386.5) million.
+The maximum credit risk exposure at 31 December 2015 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 456.7 (2014: 446.6) million.
 The main risks relate to trade receivables as well as cash and cash equivalents and money market investments.

 The Group Treasury Policy defines the requirements for the creditworthiness of the financial institutions acting as counterparties to Group companies.
-Limits have been set for counterparties on the basis of creditworthiness and solidity, and they are regularly monitored and updated.
+Limits have been set for counterparties on the basis of credit-worthiness and solidity, and they are regularly monitored and updated.
 Money market investments are made mainly in interest-bearing instruments with duration up to six months that are tradable in secondary markets.

 The Group Customer Credit Policy defines the basis for classifying customers and setting limits for them, and the ways through which the credit risk is managed.
 Payment performance and the financial situation of customers are monitored, and effective collection is regularly undertaken.
 Credit risk can be reduced by requiring advance payment, a letter of credit or a bank guarantee as a payment term, or by using credit insurance.
-In the pharmaceutical industry trade receivables are typically generated by distributors representing different geographical areas.
-In certain countries, products are also sold directly to local hospitals.
-The most significant individual customer groups are Novartis, a marketing partner in pharmaceutical sales, and Oriola and Phoenix, pharmaceuticals distributors, and sales to them exceed 10% of the Group's net sales.
-They are customers of the Pharmaceuticals business.
+In the pharmaceutical industry, trade receivables are typically generated by distributors representing different geographical areas.
+In certain countries, the Group also sells directly to local hospitals.
+The 25 largest customers accounted for 80.1% of the trade receivables at 31 December 2015 (2014: 78.6%).
 The trade receivables are not considered to involve significant risk.
-Credit losses for the period recognised through profit and loss were EUR 0.2 (2013: 0.4) million.
+Net credit losses for the period recognised through profit and loss were EUR 0.0 (2014: 0.2) million.